-Echocardiography Clinical Practicum II-4 credits
+Echocardiography Clinical Practicum II - 4 credits

 This course will continue the clinical rotation in cardiac imaging.
-Rotations cover introduction to patient care and observation of scanning techniques and protocols.
-Course content will include review of how to perform a routine twodimensional, Color Flow, and Doppler echocardiography examinations and the development of skills necessary to do a complete hemodynamic and Doppler assessment.
-Competencies will be completed during the clinical experience.
-In the clinical environment, students will be directly supervised by qualified physicians and registered cardiac sonographers.
+Student participation focuses on cognitive, affective, and psychomotor skills in patient care and assessment.
+Students will apply knowledge to perform routine echocardiographic examinations including two-dimensional, color Doppler, and spectral Doppler.
+In the clinical environment, students will be directly supervised by registered cardiac sonographers.